iftechfoundation/ifarchive-admintool/README.md

 ## Testing

 It is possible to test the admin interface on a local Apache server.
-I have not yet written up the procedure; apologies.
+See [TESTING.md](TESTING.md).